Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 - What makes a good desktop app?
 - What makes a good mobile app?

+Review these ideas by reading this article: https://medium.com/@latestwebs/what-is-the-difference-between-mobile-and-desktop-app-9eb59b762857

 <!-- > -->

 ### Explore Ideas for Native Apps